kshrugalj/Word-Game--PyGame/README.md

 # Word-Game--PyGame
-This is a Word Game that I created in Python using pygame module.
+This is a word game that I created in Python using the pygame module.
+If you want to change the words that are selected, just change it in the list.